GBIF-Sweden/bourgogne/README.md

 You can either create the table by running <code>mysql yourdatabase -u root -p &lt; bourgogne.sql</code> (preferred solution) or by letting the program create it during its first run.
-But you will need then to create different indexes for better performance for future use:<br>
+But you will need then to create different indexes for better performance for future use:
 <code>
 CREATE INDEX datasetId_idx ON entities(datasetId);
 CREATE INDEX originalUID_idx ON entities(originalUID);